 • Will you gravitate to emergency savings in lieu of long-term retirement savings?

 • Do more accessible after-tax savings in a 401(k) account that can be used for emergencies appeal to you?

 • Do you think a separate emergency auto account will help you think about saving for specific needs?

 2. Check Out the Competition

-Next, determine what competitors are offering their existing talent and new recruits in the short-term financial wellness arena.
+A good next step is to determine what competitors are offering their existing talent and new recruits in the short-term financial wellness arena.
 For example, is an emergency auto savings program common among companies competing for your talent?
 Do most competitors offer a match or contribution to get employees, especially new hires, started?

-Use the results of this data and the survey of employees to devise the most effective program for your employees (see below) and, importantly, to help convince team members and management why an emergency auto savings program is right for your company’s Total Rewards strategy.
+Use the results of this data and the survey of employees to devise the most effective program for your employees (see below) and, importantly, to help convince team members and management why an emergency auto savings program is right for your company’s total rewards strategy.

 3. Determine the Impact of an Emergency Savings Program on Your Total Rewards Strategy

 The answer is likely very positive.
-It’s hard to imagine a Total Rewards strategy that doesn’t have a place for emergency auto savings, especially in light of recent times.
+It’s hard to imagine a total rewards strategy that doesn’t have a place for emergency auto savings, especially in light of recent times.

 As you implement the plan, you may need to realign your employee value proposition and total rewards strategy to encompass current and immediate needs while redoubling your efforts to educate and motivate employees on long-term financial wellness goals such as saving for retirement and healthcare costs.